hydra3333/Pi4NAS64/README.md

 - a DLNA server (`miniDLNA`)
 - the `hd-idle` app to spin down drives when not used

-The newly released "Google ChromeCast with Google TV" devices can connect to the Pi4NAS with apps `Kodi` and `VLC` in order to play our collections of home media files.
+The newly released "Google ChromeCast with Google TV" devices can connect to the Pi4NAS with apps like `Kodi` and `VLC` in order to play our collections of home media files.

 A Raspbetty Pi 4 is comparatively cheap, very low power, extremely reliable, and has decent thoughput to handle multiple streams.